Aidar5/nattoeng/docs/source/book/22_textfsm/3_textfsm_clitable.rst

     See textfsm version: ``pip show textfsm``.

-We will check *clitable* on the last example from previous section - *show ip route ospf command*.
+We will check *clitable* on the last example from previous section - *show ip route ospf* command.
 Read the output that is stored in output/sh_ip_route_ospf.txt file to string:

 .. code:: python